 In 2009 I moved to Portland to build a life with the love of my life.
 Tom has faithfully supported me and my passion for sharing feminist stories and images.
 In 2010 I photographed a woman a day for one year and asked her what inspired her.
 When I completed 365 days I ran a successful Kickstarter campaign and self-published a full color 200 plus page photo book with a collection of those images and stories called She Inspires 365.
 At the same time I also completed a round of IVF to get pregnant with our first child.

 Now my husband and I have two wild, sensitive children and a loving dog.
 My business is mostly focused on intimate portraits of motherhood: maternity, newborn, postpartum, family and breastfeeding images.
 I’m trying to embrace the struggle: the struggle to find the balance between my passion for my work and motherhood; the struggle to be loving and patient with my children when they are driving me crazy; the struggle to to justify raising our family with no relatives nearby with our love of the Pacific Northwest; the struggle to build a community that is supportive and that gets us; the struggle to be the best mom I can be while realizing that I’m not the mom I thought I would be.

-This is who I am.
-Real.
-Honest.
+This is who I am: Wild.
+Friendly.
 Flawed.
+Open Minded.
 Dedicated.
+Vulnerable.
 Passionate.